youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 }
 ```

-**Note:** `LazyColumn` doesn't recycle its children like `RecyclerView`.
+**com.example.sky.database.Note:** `LazyColumn` doesn't recycle its children like `RecyclerView`.
 It emits new Composables as you scroll through it and is still performant as emitting Composables is relatively cheap compared to instantiating Android `Views`.

 ![7021b34729244ba8.gif](https://developer.android.com/codelabs/jetpack-compose-basics/img/7021b34729244ba8.gif)